felipe-coletti/higher-education/README.md

 Each semester has its own folder (e.g., `first-semester`), containing subject-specific directories.
 Each subject may include:
 -   **Class activities (`class-001`, `class-002`, etc.)** with individual exercises.
 -   **Mini-projects (`mini-projects`)** containing different project-based assignments.
--   **A subject project (subject-project)**, which is typically developed in class along with the professor to serve as a study example throughout the semester.
+-   **A subject project (subject-project)**, which serves as a reference project developed in class to illustrate key topics covered during the subject.

 Not all subjects will have all types of folders—some may only have class activities, mini-projects, or a subject project.